RenderKit/ospray/README.md

 : Special parameters accepted by the quad light.

-![Defining a quad light which emits towards the reader.](https://ospray.github.io/images/quad_light.png)
+![Defining a quad light which emits toward the reader.](https://ospray.github.io/images/quad_light.png)

 The emission side is determined by the cross product of `edge1`×`edge2`.